rseng/rsepedia-analysis/data/github/curl/curl/CONCAT.md

 formal process.
 We basically only require that you have a long-term presence in the curl project and you have shown an understanding for the project and its way of working.
-You must have been around for a good while and you should have no plans in vanishing in the near future.
+You must have been around for a good while and you should have no plans of vanishing in the near future.

 We do not make the list of participants public mostly because it tends to vary somewhat over time and a list somewhere will only risk getting outdated.